 - Holistic Training Approach: Emerge California’s program is holistic in its approach to training candidates, meaning we provide all the knowledge and resources you need — the “nuts and bolts” of being a candidate — to run a successful campaign.
 We address the issues, challenges and big questions you need to explore.
 And, we connect you to the leaders, elected officials, campaign experts and organizations you need to know as a Democratic candidate.

 - Training with a Purpose: Our vision is a just and equitable world that has been reimagined and rebuilt by elected leaders who have the experience, passion and resolve to fight.
 We are intentional about recruiting Democratic self-identified women from groups that have been historically underrepresented in politics because we know they will bring their life experiences into elected office to make institutional change.
 This is why we train, and this is why we do so with this purpose in mind.
-Woven throughout the training curriculum for the Class of 2021 will be a focus on how to fight for racial justice and equity as a candidate and elected leader.
+Woven throughout the training curriculum is a focus on how to fight for racial justice and equity as a candidate and elected leader.

 - The Emerge Sisterhood: As an Emerge California program member, you become part of a sisterhood.
 This sisterhood is a circle of support, built by a community bonded together with a sense of purpose.
 It is often cited by Emerge California alumnae as the reason why they run for office, and the reason why they win.
 As you embark on one of the hardest journeys of your life as a candidate, it is the Emerge sisterhood that will be there for you along the way.